 Now I must say I am so much more content now to just do ‘Rusty Egan Presents…’ and release some tracks AFTER this album has gone away.

-You’ve previewed ‘Welcome To The Dancefloor’ which is a collaboration with TENEK.
-It’s like GIORGIO MORODER meets DAFT PUNK…
+You’ve previewed ‘Welcome To The Dancefloor’ which is like GIORGIO MORODER meets DAFT PUNK…

 I first came across Robin when I heard his amazing ‘Wonderful’ mix featuring HURTS.
 We just clicked and he did exactly what I wanted with the finished mixes… we are working on every track together first, then some friends want to remix.
 We are speaking with Paul Oakenfold, Richard Grey, Michael Gray and Tim Overdijk.
 And I’m excited to be in contact with METROLAND.

 Although you did the deep backing vocals on VISAGE songs like ‘Fade to Grey’ and ‘Night Train’, you’re not known for singing.
 So will all the songs be vocodered like ‘Welcome To The Dancefloor’ or do you have other plans?